Rent a Car in Miyazaki? Driving the Nichinan Coast with Family

 Conclusion

-While you can technically visit Miyazaki City without a car, you would be missing out on the very essence of what makes this prefecture special: the freedom of the open coastal road.
+While you can technically visit Miyazaki City without a car, you would miss the very essence of what makes this prefecture special: the freedom of the open coastal road.

-For more inspiration on planning your route, don’t forget to revisit our pillar content: The Ultimate Guide to Miyazaki with Kids: Sun, Sea & Myths.
+For more inspiration on planning your route, revisit our pillar content: The Ultimate Guide to Miyazaki with Kids: Sun, Sea & Myths.